 The ability of the world to navigate itself back to normality and how any 'new normal' may look is the primary risk facing all businesses and consumers moving forward.
-The Covid19 pandemic has highlighted the risks associated with a highly interconnected and interdependent world in which economic contagion from a material deterioration in any major global economy is all but a certainty.
+The Covid-19 pandemic has highlighted the risks associated with a highly interconnected and interdependent world in which economic contagion from a material deterioration in any major global economy is all but a certainty.

-Other risk factors to growth remain largely unchanged and are perceived to be; the outcome of negotiations as the UK departs from the EU, continued trade tensions between the US and China, and the inherent impact of changing consumer trends and the advent and adoption of new commercial technologies which may be hastened by the Covid19 pandemic.
+Other risk factors to growth remain largely unchanged and are perceived to be; the relationship and ongoing negotiations between the UK and the EU, continued tensions as the US and China attempt to assert global commercial dominance, and the inherent impact of changing consumer trends and the advent and adoption of new commercial technologies which may be hastened by the Covid-19 pandemic.